jdcloudcom/en/mktcontent/产品/product/fundesc/Product_Fundesc_4.md

 			{
 				"funcName":"",
 				"funcTitle":"SSH Key Pair",
-				"funcP":"JD Cloud allows the use of secret key encryption to decrypt the machine login information based on Linux system, providing users with a more secure key login method than password login, so that your machine rights management is simplified while enjoying a higher level of security."
+				"funcP":"JD Cloud allows the use of secret key encryption to decrypt the Virtual Machines login information based on the Linux system, providing a more secure key login method than password login, so as to simplify the Virtual Machines authority management with a higher level of security."
 			},
 			{
 				"funcName":"",
 				"funcTitle":"Security Group",
-				"funcP":"Security group is a distributed and stateful virtual firewall with the function of detecting and filtering the data packets coming in and out of the VM.
-Network groups can be used to control network access for single or multiple VM(s), including east-west traffic between VMs and north-south traffic between VM and EIP’s communication.
-Network security isolation between VMs can be realized by using the function of security group."
+				"funcP":"Security Group is a distributed and stateful virtual firewall featured by detecting and filtering the data packets coming in and out of the Virtual Machines.
+Safety Group can be used for IAM of single or multiple Virtual Machines, including east-west flow between Virtual Machines and north-south flow between Virtual Machines and EIP’s communications.
+Network security isolation between Virtual Machines can be achieved by employing Security Group."
 			},
 			{
 				"funcName":"",
 				"funcTitle":"Resource Monitoring",
-				"funcP":"Monitoring VMs based on multi-dimensionality, which is convenient for users to grasp VM resource usage, performance and running status in real time.
-Support customized alarm rules for different monitoring indicators, and send alarm notifications via SMS, email and etc., to meet the demands of different user scenarios and ensure the continuous and stable operation of the application."
+				"funcP":"Monitoring Virtual Machines based on multi-dimensionality can facilitate keeping users informed of the Virtual Machines resource usage, performance and running status in real time.
+Customized alarm rules for different monitoring indicators are supported and alarm notices are sent via SMS and email, etc., to meet the needs of different user scenarios and ensure the continuous and stable operation of the application."
 			}
 		]
 	},